tangowithfoxtrot/bws-env/README.md

 ```

 ## Thanks
 This script was made with [Bashly](https://github.com/DannyBen/bashly).

+## Disclaimer
+This script is not affiliated with Bitwarden or 8bit Solutions LLC.
+It is not an official Bitwarden product.
+Use at your own risk.